-Nine Tailed Fox, Huli Jing, and Fox Spirit in Chinese Culture
+Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 Nine-Tailed Fox Drawn by Shi Lin

-Huli Jing, recorded later in history, is a fox that obtained magic power, mostly can convert to or possess on human beings and come into the secular world.
+Huli Jing or Fox Spirit, recorded later in history, is a fox that obtained magic power, mainly can convert to or possess human beings and come into the secular world.

-Huli Jing can be good or bad, based on one's characteristics and practice means; however, in many folklores, they are evil creatures that would hurt or take away people's lives for their own benefit.
+Huli Jing or Fox Spirit can be good or bad, based on one's characteristics and practice methods.

 A Fox Spirit from TV Show "Legend of Nine Tails Fox"